martincooper/scala-datatable/README.md

 This is quite efficient due to structural sharing.

 It allows the access of data in a row / column format where the column data types may, or may not be known at design time.
-Internally the data is stored as a collection of immutable IndexSeq[T] ensuring type information is preserved.
+Internally the data is stored as a collection of immutable Vector[T] ensuring type information is preserved.
 The data can be accessed and filtered through a RowData object.

 #Getting Scala DataTable